 I emerged from the hedge face to face with an enormous roaring lion, it’s head more than a foot higher than mine, it’s mouth wide and teeth bared in a terrible expression.

 Like usual, I scratched the huge statue under its chin just like the many feral cats around Midnight Keep, then passed the piece of art to continue southward.

-But the zoo relic held little interest for us.
-We had seen it so many times that there was little else to learn unless we jumped in the pit itself.
-Passing back into the trees, I broke into a jog leaving Brin and Truly behind.
-The warm breeze grew hotter, meaning we were nearly there.
+Passing back into the trees, I broke into an excited jog leaving Brin and Truly behind.
+The warm breeze grew hotter, meaning we were nearly there, and butterflies danced in my stomach at the prospect of the coming adventure.
 There was no longer the need for a path as the forest grew sparse along gently rolling hills.
 The ground was no longer dirt.
 Our feet churned along through heavy sand that gleamed silver in the moonlight.

 I crested the next hill and stopped, a smile spreading across my sweat-lined face even as the hot southern wind stung my eyes like the heat of an open furnace.
 In front of me stretched the most beautiful sight I knew; the great desert, the Dramini Waste.
 Wind-blown sand dunes dominated the landscape clear to the horizon, occasionally marred by outcroppings of dark rock the size of castles.
 The moon hung in the sky directly ahead, perched halfway between the horizon and its apex, looking for all the world like a massive peach that I could just reach out and pick.
 The blanket of stars was almost drowned out by its brilliance.

 Brin and Truly joined me on the high ridge, but neither seemed to share my excitement.